siojun/StudentCRUD/README.md

 Search, pagination, and interactive UI with Bootstrap and Select2.

 Responsive design and clean, beginner-friendly code for learning and portfolio purposes.

+Note: This project uses my own local db, so it may require modifications to the connection string if running locally.